The Young Women Struggling With Porn Addiction

 “

-The realization that my tastes were escalating into truly harmful content such as rape and abuse turned me off completely.
+The realisation that my tastes were escalating into truly harmful content such as rape and abuse turned me off completely.

 daniella*